 According to the Health Protection (Coronavirus, Restrictions) (England) (No. 4) Regulations 2020 (SI 2020/1200) the following business have been required to close:

-- Non-essential retail, such as clothing and hardware stores, betting shops, tailors, tobacco or vape shops vehicle showroom (unless for rental), electronic goods and mobile phone shops and market stalls selling non-essential goods
+- Non-essential retail, betting shops, tailors, tobacco or vape shops vehicle showroom (unless for rental), electronic goods and mobile phone shops and market stalls selling non-essential goods

 - Hospitality venues such as restaurants, pubs, bars, cafes, and social clubs